arminnorouzi/arminnorouzi.github.io/_pages/about.md

 ---

-I am currently a Ph.D.
-Candidate at the University of Alberta in the mechanical engineering program.
-I am working on a future energy system project to reduce internal combustion engines' emissions using Hydrogen and bio-fuel, employing AI and control theory.
-I am working to develop control strategies utilizing AI to decrease diesel engine emissions in the real-driving cycle.
+I am currently working as a machine learning researcher at the Energy Mechatronics Lab in my Ph.D. program at the University of Alberta.
+Since 2018, I have been working on developing ML systems in engineering applications, including automotive control systems and manipulated robotic systems.

 I am passionate about AI and data science and have extensive experience in MATLAB and Python.
-I have successfully passed the IBM data science specialization, and the deep learning specialization offered by DEEPLEARNING.AI.
-I am also highly skilled in writing documentation using Latex and published articles in highly ranked conferences and journals with +200 citations and h-index of 8.
-I am eager to learn and adapt to new environments.

-You can download a PDF copy of my CV [here](/files/pdf/ArminNorouzi_wp.pdf).
+I have developed models using modeling in Python from scratch or using a standard framework such as TensorFlow and Scikit-learn.
+I am also skilled in writing documentation using Latex and published articles in highly ranked conferences and journals with +220 citations and an h-index of 9.
+Here is a summary of my skills:

+- **Programming Languages:** MATLAB (Expert), Python (Expert), R (Intermediate), SQL (Intermediate), C++ (Beginner)
+- **General:** LaTeX, Git, Jupyter Notebook, Google Colab, SQLite
+- **Python Libraries:** Scikit-learn (Expert), Keras (Expert), TensorFlow (Expert), NLTK (Intermediate), Pandas (Expert), NumPy (Expert)
+- **Soft Skills:** Time management, Teamwork, Communication, Problem-solving, Creativity, Leadership